SaraRands/sararands-site/kap.md

 Practical considerations:

+- Because ketamine can temporarily increase blood pressure, we take vitals before each session and send them to our medical provider for review
 - ketamine disconnects you from your body; walking and moving is difficult during the active experience
 - you need a ride home and cannot drive for the rest of the day